5 Rucking Rules You Should Know Before Backpacking

 Rucking is supposed to be an effort-requiring exercise.
 If it's too easy, you're not doing it right.
 The benefits of cardio-aerobic exercise come from faster breathing and an increased heart rate.
 Make sure you walk fast enough with high enough weights.

 The secret to rucking—or any aerobic exercise for that matter—is finding the sweet spot where you're working hard but not so hard that you must stop every few minutes.
 At the right pace and weight, your body produces energy at the highest rate it can without making too much lactic acid.
 If you need a break, slow down your pace but don't stop.

 4- Don't Run.
 Increase Weights instead

 The whole point of rucking is so you can burn calories without having to run and get your body temperature up.
 If you think you can run, increase your weight instead and brisk walk.

 Militaries popularized Rucking as a way to train soldiers to carry weights in the field.
 Military rucking starts with a vest with evenly distributed weight.
 However, when you use a backpack for rucking, it disturbs your body's center of balance and gives you an anterior pelvic tilt.
 You can avoid this by using balanced day packs with a front compartment to bring your body back to its natural posture.

-Having won multiple awards for our science-backed products, Aarn USA, is a leading designer of naturally balanced day packs in North America.
+Having won multiple awards for our science-backed products, Light Hiking Gear, is a leading designer of naturally balanced day packs in North America.
 Our Aarn bodypacks are designed to make even tough rucking feel like a mare walk in the park.